bingzer/attributive.js/README.md

 * Self Documenting

 # What is it?
-A library that uses DOM attributes to modify their behavior.
+A library that uses attributes to modify
+DOM behavior.

 # Concept
 Let's say you have a 'partial.html' somewhere.